theintern/intern/docs/configuration.md

 ## Sources of configuration information

-Intern takes in configuration data from several sources.
-In order of increasing precedence, they are:
+When run from the command line or using the browser runner, Intern takes in configuration data from several sources.
+In order of increasing precedence, they
+are:

 1. [Config file](#config-file)
 2. [Environment variable](#environment-variable)